Cercle de l'Union interalliée

-The cercle de l'Union interalliée, also known as the Cercle interallié, is a private social and dining club established in 1917.
+The cercle de l'Union interalliée, also known as the Cercle interallié, is a private sports, social and dining club established in 1917.
 The clubhouse is the Hôtel Perrinet de Jars at 33 rue du Faubourg Saint-Honoré in Paris, France.
 It adjoins the British Embassy and an annex of the embassy of Japan.
+Because of its very central Paris address (a stone throw from the Place de la Concorde), its majestic interiors and its beautiful French gardens, the clubhouse is often considered as one of the most beautiful if not the most prestigious in France.

 The club's second president was Ferdinand Foch, Marshal of France, Field Marshal of the United Kingdom, Marshal of Poland and supreme commander of the Allies of World War I. The club includes royalty and political figures among its international members.

+The sports facility offers a 25m (5 lanes) swimming pool, squash courts, saunas, hammam, gym and training rooms, and is completed with a casual restaurant overlooking the swimming pool.

+A formal club dining room on the 1st floor and out in the garden during the summer months complete this club's amenities.